IIIF/api/source/api/image/3.0/index.md

 This API defines a URI syntax and the semantics associated with its components.
 The composition of URIs has few security considerations except possible exposure of sensitive information in URIs or revealing of browse/view behavior of users.

 Server applications implementing this API should consider possible denial-of-service attacks, and authentication vulnerabilities based on DNS spoofing.
 Applications must be careful to parse and sanitize incoming requests (URIs) in ways that avoid overflow, injection, and directory traversal attacks.

-It is recommended that servers implementing the `sizeAboveFull` [feature][features] also implement one or more of `maxWith`, `maxHeight`, or `maxArea` in order to prevent arbitrarily large image requests, thus exposing the server to denial-of-service attacks.
-{: #max-dos-warning}

 Early sanity checking of URIs (lengths, trailing GET, invalid characters, out-of-range parameters) and rejection with appropriate response codes is recommended.